cloud-gov/product/.github/ISSUE_TEMPLATE/deliver_conmon.md

    ..hostnames or number of impacted hosts
 ```
 The items left-aligned are ones that we're in last months' report but are now fixed, the next indent are those that are new (present now, absent last month), and the third indent are present in both months' scans (persisting issues)
-* Move the fixed items to Done in the POAM spreadsheet, updating the status date
+* Move the fixed items to Done in the vulnerability tracker, updating the status date
 * Add the new items
   * run `parse-nessus-xml.py` and get the CVS output.
-  * paste into POAM spreadsheet, then used the `Data` menu to convert to `Split Text to Columns`
+  * paste into vulnerability tracker, then use the `Data` menu to convert to `Split Text to Columns`
   * fix up the entry
   * copy down the formula for Column M, "Scheduled Completion Date", to generate the due date based on severity
 * Use the `prep_zap` function for ZAP scan consolidation